Percona-Lab/mongoDB-workload-generator/README.md

 * Avg Rate (Ops/Sec): The total throughput of the database cluster.
 It is calculated by dividing Total Ops by the total Runtime.
 * AVG Latency: The average time (in milliseconds) it took the MongoDB driver to receive a response for that operation.
 * P95/P99 (Percentiles): These are the most critical metrics for performance tuning.
 P99 represents the "worst-case" scenario for 99% of your users.
 For example, if P99 SELECT is 9.00ms, it means 99% of your flight searches completed in under 9ms, while 1% took longer.
-* TRANS Latency: This will typically be higher than individual operations because a single transaction block contains 1 to X grouped operations, where X is defined in the config file via `max_transaction_ops` or the env var `PERCONALOAD_MAX_TRANSACTION_OPS`.
+* TRANS Latency: This will typically be higher than individual operations because a single transaction block contains 1 to X grouped operations, where X is defined in the config file via `max_transaction_ops` or the env var `PLGM_MAX_TRANSACTION_OPS`.

 ---